Wireless Application Service Providers’ Association Code of Conduct

 11.5.1.
 Once a customer has subscribed to a subscription service, a notification message must immediately be sent to the customer.
 This welcome message should not be mistaken for an advert or marketing message.
 The customer may not be charged for this message.

 11.5.2.
-The welcome message must start with the text “Welcome: ” and must also be a clear notification of the following information:
+The welcome message must start with the text “Welcome: ” and must also be a clear notification of the following information, in the following order:

 11.6.
 Reminder messages